 As you can see, several important factors go into deciding the rankings of law schools.

-The main reasons that law school rankings matter are that graduates from these schools are better recognized and have a higher chance of being employed by major law firms.
+Law school rankings matter mainly because graduates from these schools are better recognized and have a higher chance of being employed by major law firms.

 Tuition at high-ranking law schools is often much higher than others for good reason!
 These schools offer only the best professors and resources.
-Considering these assets, these schools are sure to provide you with an extensive education that will prepare you for the legal world and help you become a more attractive candidate to potential employers.
+Considering these assets, these schools will provide an extensive education that will prepare you for the legal world and help you become a more attractive candidate to potential employers.

 The T14 law schools are highly coveted.
-These are the top 14 law schools in the nation that have remained relatively unchanged for years, which is a major reason they have gained such an elite status.
+These top 14 law schools in the nation have remained relatively unchanged for years, which is a major reason they have gained such an elite status.

 Compared to other schools, even those in the top 20, T14 graduates are sought out by major law firms.
-These schools have had the best employment rates in the nation for decades, and these rates are only predicted to increase given the current legal climate.
+Given the current legal climate, these schools have had the best employment rates in the nation for decades, which are only predicted to increase.

-With an oversaturation of lawyers, employees are picking T14 graduates over other graduates, with the assumption these top-ranked programs produce the most qualified and successful lawyers.
+With an oversaturation of lawyers, employees pick T14 graduates over other graduates, assuming these top-ranked programs produce the most qualified and successful lawyers.

 For those interested in joining Biglaw, admission to a T14 school is likely your best chance to fulfill this goal.
 The majority of these firms only hire Ivy League graduates from T14 schools.

-With that being said, rankings are definitely not all you should consider when deciding which law schools to apply to.
+That said, rankings are not all you should consider when deciding which law schools to apply to.
 Here are a few factors you might want to consider more: